 The last on this list is easy checkout.
 You will be surprised how the checkout process can be a factor in retailing experience.
 No one likes a long queue.
 Hence, minimizing the time spent at checkouts improves the shoppers’ experience.

 To cut the time spend on the queue or eliminate the queue, retailers use in-app checkout.
 This allows the shopper to pay and check out the product from the store by themselves.
 They just show the electronic receipt on their way out.

 Another way to reduce the queue is multiple registers.
 The register can be mobile such as restaurants where shoppers can check out at their table without waiting in line.
-Some retailers also use Point of Sales (POS) machine to cut the queue.
+Some retailers also use Point of Sales (POS) machines to cut the queue.